It’s no secret: The vegan movement is exploding.

 If you live in the U.S. you can hardly scroll through a food blog or turn the page of a menu without reading about the Impossible Burger.
 Funded by Bill Gates and Google Ventures, this game-changing food entrepreneur created the “meaty” taste in Impossible burgers by using heme-containing protein from the roots of soy plants.

-Impossible Foods aren’t going after the meat substitute market though, they’re going after the meat market, which is why they’re having such a large impact.
+Impossible Foods aren’t going after the meat substitute market though or the greens and beans market, they’re going after the meat market, which is why they’re having such a large impact.
 Sales of plant-based food in the U.S. grew by 8.1% in 2017, topping $3.1 billion according to Nielsen Research.

 With the burger already served in over 3000 outlets in the U.S., in 2018 the company launched in Hong Kong with a bang.